How to become a health service manager

 Professional and industry bodies

-You could apply to become a member of the Institute of Healthcare Management.
-This would give you access to professional development opportunities and professional recognition.
+You could apply to become a member of the Institute of Health & Social Care Management.
+This would give you access to training and development opportunities and professional recognition.

 Further information